 Disclaimer: There were no actual frogs harmed in the making of this Halloween drink recipe 😉

-Halloween lets us get a little crazy with fun foods and cocktails and I love it!
-Some really get into it (oh you know who you are) and throw parties with every possible Halloween concoction they can bring to life!
+Halloween lets us get a little crazy with creative and spooky foods and cocktails.
+I just love it!
+Some people really get into it (oh you know who you are) and throw parties with every possible Halloween concoction they can bring to life!
 It’s so fun!

 We have had our share of costume parties over the years since my son's birthday falls just before Halloween.

 This year, we have a couple parties to go to and one thing I always like to bring is a Halloween cocktail of some sort.
 I wanted something green and I thought why not throw a little "blood" into it!
 So I did!